Overlooked Benefits of Outsourcing Nonprofit Accounting

 When considering outsourcing any accounting function, make sure you work with several staff including a manager or partner who’ll become familiar with your organization.
 This will help with the continuation of services and provide additional resources and expertise to the board, finance committee, investment committee, treasurer, and Executive Director.

 Having the right team in place allow you to focus more resources on your mission and related program outcomes while having a better functioning finance function.
 It is important that you have the right expertise with an outsourcing firm that you trust and enjoy working together so that a long-term relationship can develop.
-Keep in mind the organization will still be making the financial decisions, but should be able to make better decisions with the financial advisor performing the role and making recommendations to assist with the organization’s decision-making.
+Keep in mind the organization will still be making the financial decisions, but should be able to make better decisions with the financial advisor performing the role and making recommendations to assist with the organization’s decision-making with insight, influence, and impact.
 Look for a firm that will tailor to clients’ needs and become an extension of the organization’s team regardless of the service levels.